Searching for the Moon

 Watch this blog for more details about the workshop and contact me directly (and/or leave a comment here) if you would be interested in attending, hosting, or helping organize these workshops.

-Posted in Entrepreneurship, advertising, internet, networks, web2.0, working | Tagged: , , , , | Leave a Comment »
+Posted in advertising, Entrepreneurship, internet, networks, web2.0, working | Tagged: , , , , | Leave a Comment »